zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/model-caching.md

 ---
-Name: Model Caching & RefreshModel with Entity Framework Extensions
+Name: Model Caching and RefreshModel with Entity Framework Extensions
-MetaDescription: Learn how EF Extensions caches table models, why first calls are slower, and how to use CacheModel and RefreshModel for full performance control.
+MetaDescription: Learn how EF Extensions caches table models, why first calls are slower, and how to use CacheModel, RefreshModel, and CloneCacheModel for full performance control.
-LastMod: 2026-05-04
+LastMod: 2026-06-09
 ---

 # Model Caching